Mt. Kasuga 春日山

 During this festival, over 3,000 lanterns are lit giving you a different light on the shrine and a glimpse into traditional culture.

 If you are visiting in December, don't miss the Kasuga Wakamiya Onmatsuri Festival , held at Wakamiya-jinja Shrine.
-This is your chance to view traditional clothing, dances, and one-of-a-kind music that is an important cultural property.
+This is your chance to view a one-of-a-kind ceremony and ritual performances, that are desiginated an important cultural property.